adsp-polito/2024-P9-RAG-MARCO/README.md

 └── report/                         # Directory of the report
 ```

+---

-## Wandb Hyperparameter Tuning
+# Wandb Hyperparameter Tuning

-As demonstrated in the following figure, we have performed Bayesian hyperparameter tuning to optimize the arguments.
-The complete diagram is available at the [following link](https://wandb.ai/adsp-gt3-o1/ms-marco/reports/ADSP-gt3--VmlldzoxMTA3OTExOQ?accessToken=3qt191ygaowfk12zgme3665lczudi0bbim9pxfko5qoz01gaeu4fxvunz9fomiuu).
+As demonstrated in the following figure, we have performed Bayesian hyperparameter tuning to optimize the proposed method discussed in this project.
+More details and complete diagram are available in [this link](https://wandb.ai/adsp-gt3-o1/ms-marco/reports/ADSP-gt3--VmlldzoxMTA3OTExOQ?accessToken=3qt191ygaowfk12zgme3665lczudi0bbim9pxfko5qoz01gaeu4fxvunz9fomiuu).

 ![Image](./extras/wandb_filtered.jpg)

+---
 ## Installation
 To run this project, you need to install the packages available in the stable_system notebook.
 You can install it via pip:<br/>
 ```bash